tbm/homepage/content/debian/orion/qnap/ts-209/install.md

 <h2>Success</h2>

 You should now have a complete Debian system running on your QNAP.
-You can use `apt-get` and other tools to install additional software.
+You can use `apt` and other tools to install additional software.
 The TS-209 is an ARM based device and the `armel` architecture is fully supported by Debian.